xobotyi/react-scrollbars-custom/README.md

 **noDefaultStyles** _`:boolean`_ = undefined
 Whether to use default visual styles.
 _Note:_ Styles needed to proper component work will be passed regardless of this option.

+**compensateScrollbarsWidth** _`:boolean`_ = true
+Whether to add indents to wrapper element in order to not let content flow under the tracks.
+_Note:_ Works only with default styles enabled.

 **minimalThumbSize** _`:number`_ = 30
 Minimal size of both, vertical and horizontal thumbs.
 This option has priority to `minimalThumbXSize`/`minimalThumbYSize` props.